Reviewed by

 Government authorities implement the IEC Code Registration to achieve several important goals:

-• Maintain records of all foreign trade transactions.
+• Maintain a centralized database of foreign trade transactions.

 Laws and Authorities Governing IEC Registration in India